Salmaan-Faaris/Salmaan-Faaris/README.md

 # 💫 Hi, I'm Salman Faris!

 👩‍💻 AI ML Enthusiast | Aspiring Fullstack Developer<br>🎓 Computer Science Student at CUSAT specializing in Artificial Intelligence and Data Science<br>🏢 Looking forward to collaborate with motivated individuals and innovative ideas and developing innovative ideas for modern Hitch.<br> 🎮 Passionate about gaming, especially on mobile!
-Exploring virtual worlds and challenges is my favorite way to unwind.<br> 🔭 I am currently learning about Cloud Computing
+Exploring virtual worlds and challenges is my favorite way to unwind.

 ## 🌐 Socials: